 NBC4 and the Franklin County Department of Weights and Measures have used Mr. Mulch to shoot videos on our property for years to give consumers these tips.
 Don't take our word for it.
 Hear it straight from them!

 The best seasoned firewood comes from Mr. Mulch!
 We have a variety of hardwood firewood, including oak, maple, cherry, apple and hickory.
-The firewood is 16-20" in length with a quarter split.
-Each piece has a 1.5 to 2 year drying period to ensure proper aging and optimal burn quality for our customers.
+The firewood is 16-22" in length with a quarter split.

 This product is stocked at our store.
-Due to the seasonality of this product, this item is not returnable for credit.
+Due to the seasonality of this product, this item cannot be returned or refunded.
+By purchasing this product you understand the disclaimers about size and moisture content and that All sales are final.